GanongLS/Cinta-Coding/README.md

 ## Further development

 There is a lot feature that could be developed from this App.
-The Author intended to upgrade this in near future.
+The Author intended to upgrade this in the near future.
 Author really eager to hear PR from you.

 regards,